 When you configure the connection between the HSM for Windows client and the Tivoli Storage Manager server, you can specify a management class.
 This management class becomes the default management class for new migration jobs and new threshold migration configurations.
 You can specify a different management class for migration when you configure a job or threshold migration, and when you start a migration using dsmclc.exe.
 The management class that you specify when you configure a job or threshold migration overrides the default management class for migration.
-The management class that you specify when you start a migration.
-The management class that you specify when you start a migration.
+The management class that you specify when you start a migration using dsmclc.exe overrides the configured management class for migration.